-Most children recover fully from roseola within a week of the onset of the fever.
-With your doctor's advice, you can give your child over-the-counter medications to reduce fever, such as acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin, others).
+There's no treatment for roseola.
+Most children recover within a week of the onset of the fever.
+With your health care provider's advice, consider giving your child nonprescription fever and pain medications made for infants or children as a safer alternative to aspirin.
+Examples include acetaminophen (Tylenol, others) and ibuprofen (Children's Advil, others).

 Use caution when giving aspirin to children or teenagers.
 Though aspirin is approved for use in children older than age 3, children and teenagers recovering from chickenpox or flu-like symptoms should never take aspirin.
 This is because aspirin has been linked to Reye's syndrome, a rare but potentially life-threatening condition, in such children.